 Individuals drawn to Judaism for its spiritual nourishment, rich history, uplifting stories, engaging and meaningful rituals, caring community, and commitment to repairing the world (Tikkun Olam) find the treasures of Judaism to be a gift.
 Their wonder and awe as they learn of the ways Judaism can add meaning and purpose and love to their lives is awesome – it is equally a gift to all of us who are Jews by birth and don’t always notice the gleaming treasures right before us.
 We are so fortunate to have the opportunity to welcome conversion candidates to our community!

 At OZ, our clergy aim to successfully guide those seeking to become Jews by Choice.
-The process starts with a face-to-face meeting (in person or on Zoom during the pandemic) between you, the conversion student, and Rabbi Amy, to discuss your background, interests, and goals in becoming a Jew.
+The process starts with a face-to-face meeting (in person or on Zoom during the pandemic) between you, the conversion student, and rabbi, to discuss your background, interests, and goals in becoming a Jew.
 The Rabbi will share OZ’s approach, process and relevant religious rules and law.
 The goal of this initial meeting is for both you and the Rabbi to have a sense for if the fit and timing is right to move forward through the process together.

 A conversion candidate at OZ should be of stable and sound mind, and independently desire to become a Jew.
 They also should be prepared to: